Where to vote online

 If you are using an ad-blocker then this may inhibit your ability to cast your vote.
 If you disable the blocker and refresh the page then you should be able to cast your vote.

-When registering for a BBC account what information do I need to give?
+What information do I need to give?

 This depends on your age.
 We ask everyone to provide us with your date of birth, gender and a secure password.

 If you are 18 years or older, we ask for your postcode, and if you are under 18, we ask for your hometown.

 If you previously used to sign in with a username, you'll need to use your email address from now on if you are over 13.

 And if you previously used to sign in with Facebook or Google+, you won't be able to any more.
 You will need to provide a bit more info before you can sign in, which you can find here https://www.bbc.co.uk/usingthebbc/account/why-cant-i-sign-in-with-social/.

 Why are you asking for my age, postcode/hometown or gender?